donalharrison/no1_system/docs/characters/Backgrounds.md

 ## Background Terms & Entropy
 If there are 1s in any term's final result set (i.e., after any re-rolls), increase the Entropy for your background by 1.
 Entropy will be applied in the final Maneuver roll once you've decided to conclude your background.
 Be careful -- the more Entropy generated during your background terms, the more complications you're likely to encounter at your backgrounds conclusion.

+##  Press your luck. . .
+You may continue through background terms as long as you like.
+The catch is the *Challenge* for the term roll is equal to the term number.
+Thus, the more terms the more Hits you will attain, but also the more Entropy you'll accumulate.
+There is no great reward without risk. . .

 ## Dangerous Background Paths

 | Adventurer | Agent | Criminal | Military | Scourge |